mh-godot/godot-next/README.md

     2. the script-related file(s) with an UpperCamelCase name (with contributor credits).
     3. the .png file with a icon\_prefixed\_snake\_case name.
     4. the modified `godot_next_plugin.gd` file to add and remove your node from the editor (commented out in 2.1).
     5. the modified README.md file to add your node to the description of the repository's content.
-(GDNative scripts should specify what platforms have been made available)

 10. Submit a pull request to the original repository